mouryasurabhi/Projects/README.md

 # Beginer_challanges
-This repositorie contains all the Data Challenges i have participated in
+This repository contains all the Data Challenges i have participated in
 1. Drug related questions classification-POSOS
 2. Predicting lung cancer survival time-OWKIN